Sonography Education Requirements and Career Information

 Sonographers use equipment that directs high-frequency sound waves to body organs and tissue to generate medical diagnostic images.
 Opportunities are available to generalize or specialize in a particular field of sonography, such as the female reproductive system, vascular system, brain or abdomen.

 Career opportunities are available in hospitals, medical clinics and imaging centers.
 Ultrasound technology is expected to remain popular, because it doesn't use radiation and patients do not experience any side effects from this procedure.
-According to SimplyHired.com, as of 2010, the average salary for a sonographer is $52,000 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for a diagnostic medical sonographer in May 2013 was $66,410.

 The Commission on Accreditation for Allied Health Education Programs (CAAHEP) has approved over 150 sonography training programs in the country.
 Most of these programs are available through 2-year degree programs at technical and community colleges.
 This has become the standard educational route for prospective sonographers.
 Hospitals, vocational schools and universities also provide a range of certificate, diploma and bachelor's degree programs that are acceptable to most employers and are recognized in the industry.